 If you live in an area of the UK where it’s not practical to get to us to collect in person, then we are able to ship some chainsaw models via a courier.
 In this instance, the saw will be delivered to you as it is delivered to us by Stihl.
 That is in a box, requiring the bar and chain to be fitted.
 The unit will ship dry so fuel and 2-stroke oil mix, plus chain oil (not supplied unless stated) will need to be added to the saw prior to use.
 The fuel to oil ratio is critical, please follow the guidelines in the owners manual or consult us if you are unsure.
 Stihl 2-stroke, 2-Mix and 4-Mix engine use a 50:1 ratio i.e. 100ml of Stihl 2-stroke oil per 5 litres of unleaded petrol.
 Assembly and start up should only be done by a competent person who has previous experience of both using and assembling a chainsaw and is confident with garden machinery.
 Chainsaw courses are available at all experience levels across the UK, so if you have minimal or no experience it is (in our opinion) essential to seek professional training before attempting to assemble and use your new saw.
 An internet search should be done to find a suitable training service in your area.
 For those local to ourselves we highly recommend Vale Training.

-Stihl are one of the worlds leading chainsaw and garden machinery brands, and they provide a some good videos and other information on correct assembly and safe use of their saws.
+Stihl are one of the worlds leading chainsaw and garden machinery brands, and they provide a good selection of videos and other information regarding the correct assembly and safe use of their saws.
 We have listed some of them here, but there may be even more available at https://www.stihl.co.uk/ as well as their youtube channel.
-We must stress though that although these resources are excellent, they are not an adequate substitue for seeking professional training, and should not be seen as such.
+We must stress though that although these resources are excellent, they are not an adequate substitute for seeking professional training and should not be seen as such.
 Please read the manual supplied with the machine before assembling or using your chainsaw.

 1. Chainsaw safety manual from Stihl stihl_chain_saw_safety_manual.pdf